Gregorio-Moreta/djangorestframework-tutorial/README.md

 python manage.py createsuperuser
 ```

+## Creating users
-Create users with the credentials user1 and user2
+I created users two users with the credentials
+- user1
+- user2

+Both have the password `password`

 Our databases in tutorial/settings.py should look like this